 'Known' child adoptions are adoptions where the child and the adoptive parent(s) have a pre-existing relationship and the child is generally not available for adoption by anyone other than the adoptive parent(s).
 These include adoptions by step-parents, other relatives and carers (foster parents and other non-relatives).
-The number of these adoptions has fallen significantly over the past decade (Table 15).
+The number of these adoptions has fallen significantly over the past decade, except for a sharp rise in the year 1994-95, when New South Wales data included adoptions by step-parents for the first time and significant changes in practice occurred as a result of the Adoption Act 1994 being introduced in Western Australia (Figure 10).